DevExpress-Examples/out-of-maintenance-winforms-dashboard-beforeexportdocument-event/Readme.md

 # How to Handle the BeforeExportDocument event to Hide the Dashboard Filter Items

-This example demonstrates how to hide dashboard filter items when a dashboard is exported to PDF and the [ExportFilters](https://docs.devexpress.com/Dashboard/DevExpress.DashboardCommon.DashboardPdfExportOptions.ExportFilters) is set to **false**.
+This example demonstrates how to hide dashboard filter items when a dashboard is exported to PDF and the [ExportFilters](https://docs.devexpress.com/Dashboard/DevExpress.DashboardCommon.DashboardPdfExportOptions.ExportFilters) export option is set to **false**.

 This method can be the used to handle the following events: